We recently received the question, “My puppy won’t stop biting me. I’ve tried everything. What should I do?”

-Biting is a very common issue with puppies and it’s in their genetics to bite as a sign of playing, eating, and exploring.
-Not all puppies bite and many do it playfully but it still is an action that we must teach our puppies is unacceptable.
-The last thing we want to face is our puppy biting and hurting someone.
+Biting is a very common issue with puppies; it’s in their genetics to bite as a sign of playing, eating, and exploring.
+Not all puppies bite, and many do it playfully, but it is an action that you must teach your puppy is unacceptable.
+The last thing we want is our puppy biting and hurting someone.
 The good news is that most puppies grow out of the habit of biting people, especially their owners.

-Does it ever seem like your puppy will never grow out of that biting phase?
-You’ve worked with them several times and they just keep biting.
-At first, you thought it was because they just didn’t know any better but it’s getting out of control!
+Does it seem like your puppy will never grow out of that biting phase?
+You’ve worked with them several times, and they just keep biting.
+At first, you thought it was because they just didn’t know any better, but now it’s getting out of control!

-Typically, it is expected that a puppy will stop biting about the time that they finish getting their adult teeth.
+Typically, a puppy stops biting about the time they finish getting their adult teeth.
 This happens somewhere around the age of 7 months.
 Of course, there are exceptions to that rule.

-We’re guessing your puppy is most likely one of the exceptions if you’re here.
+If you’re reading this, we’re guessing your puppy is most likely one of the exceptions.

 Let’s cover some basics.

-Behavioral training should be the first you thing you try for puppies with bad biting habits.
-You often hear about behavioral training being used for dogs that have established bad habits – even old dogs.
+Behavioral training should be the first thing you try for puppies with bad biting habits.
+You often hear about behavioral training for dogs that have established bad habits – even old dogs.
 This is because behavioral training works if done correctly.